Tellusant/docs/credibility/index.md

 # Tellusant Credibility Evidence Pack, July 2026

-We summarize the credibility of Tellusant as validated by ChatGPT through a call and response process.
+We summarize the credibility of Tellusant to show the breadth and depth of our company beyond mere products.

-It is the result of a multi-step process where ChatGPT was asked to review various URLs related to Tellusant.
-From this, it created a **Credibility Evidence Pack** in a PDF.
-The content is shown here.

-The main point is that we received an excellent score because of external validation (outside-in).
+We have received an excellent score on credibility because of external validation (outside-in).
 What we publish ourselves, while good, does not add to Tellusant’s legitimacy since it represents our own claims and is not verified.

 ## 1. Corporate Formation & Trademark
 - **Founded**: 2020 (per company disclosures).